RidleyB/sen/content/_characters/helene-reinhardt.md

   - element_title: "Eyes"
     element: ""

-blurb: "Friedrich's wife and a formidable presence in Sen's social scene.
-She is known for her extravagant parties and lavish lifestyle, which serve to bolster her family's influence."
+blurb: "Late wife of Friedrich Reinhardt and a prominent socialite, Helene played a role in elevating the family's public presence during her lifetime."
 ---

 {% include character-content.html %}